Responding to hate

 Legislation

-Legislation provides three specific options to support the prosecution of hate crime:
+Legislation provides specific options to support the prosecution of hate crime:

 Note: see also The Criminal Justice (No. 2) (Northern Ireland) Order 2004 for legislation that applies in Northern Ireland only.